rmj9000/BankCustomerAttrition/README.md

 ## Acknowledgements (optional)
-* Thank the people who provided support through this project.
+* A special thanks to all the tutors at Code Insitute and to all our class mates!
+We wish everyone the best following our final Code Institute project.